“We must never give up, we will get that one breakthrough that we are hoping for”

 IAS JOURNEY AND CURRENT POSTING.

 IAS Officer Pranjal Patil did not achieve her goal that easily.
 She had tried to be part of the Indian Railways Accounts Service in her first attempt.
-But she was rejected from the job due to her visual impairment.
+However, she was rejected from the job due to her visual impairment.
 She did not lose motivation though.
-Pranjal studied harder than ever and scored even higher in her next attempt.
+Pranjal studied harder than ever and scored even higher on her next attempt.
 From 744, her rank moved higher to 124, which is purely an art of hard work and the attitude of never giving up.

 As Pranjal never gave up, she fulfilled her dreams and showed everybody that dreams can be fulfilled how hard they may be and now she is an IAS Officer.
 IAS Pranjal Patil is currently posted in Thiruvananthapuram as the Sub-Collector.

-- The first and foremost thing is making a time table and following it sincerely.
+- The first and foremost thing is making a timetable and following it sincerely.
 This really helps a lot in preparation for each of the subjects without a single one being neglected.

 - Do not study from too many sources which will only confuse your mind.
 Research thoroughly about your subjects and choose the books accordingly.
 NCERT must be followed along with other notes.